 Ever since Henry Hudson went up river in 1609, the island of Manhattan has been one of the world’s most important harbors.
 In the early days of sail, it won out over Philadelphia, because—thanks to its topography—captains could be sure they have wind to sail in and out of the harbor at all times of the year.

-On the July 14th, City of Water Day offers an opportunity for the people of New York and New Jersey to reconnect with the importance of our waterways through a variety of in-, on- and near-the-water activities, including free boat tours.
+Every July, City of Water Day offers an opportunity for the people of New York and New Jersey to reconnect with the importance of our waterways through a variety of in-, on- and near-the-water activities, including free boat tours.

 “City of Water Day recreates the energy of New York’s original Street of Ships, the two miles of lower Manhattan’s East River waterfront once crowded with the tall ships, whose immigrants and cargoes helped build the city we enjoy today,” said Captain Maggie Flanagan, director of education and outreach for Waterfront Alliance, the non-profit that has organized the celebration for the past 11 years.

 Although the port has consistently been an important part of the city’s economic life, for many years most residents avoided the waterfront and its busy docks.
 Indeed, Fifth Avenue became the exclusive place to live because of its distance from the waterfront.